getaclue/getaclue.github.io/_posts/2020-04-24-seo-checklist.markdown

 }
 </style>

-Here is a checklist that will help you stay on track with SEO on your website or application
+Here is a seo checklist that will help you stay on track with SEO on your website or application

 - [ ] Switch To HTTPS
 - [ ] Set Up [Google Search Console]